 This was a great case for plaintiffs to bring to test this law.
 A 10 year-old girl was killed in a high-speed crash on I-270 by a guy who had been served 20 drinks at a Gaithersburg bar.
 The poster case for why we need to enact dram shop laws.

-The Maryland high court found that this state does not recognize a claim against a bar for harm caused by an intoxicated customer in cases where there is no special relationship between the bar and the victim.
-The majority of the court decided the world has not changed enough to change Maryland law and that the legislature is in the best position to gather the empirical data and to determine what public policy should be.
+The Maryland high court found in Warr. v.
+JMGM Group that this state does not recognize a claim against a bar for harm caused by an intoxicated customer in cases where there is no special relationship between the bar and the victim.
+Okay, we knew that already.
+But should we just do what is right that will save lives?
+The court, at least a majority of the court, said no. The reasoned that the world has not changed enough to change Maryland law and punted to the legislature, arguing that it is in the best position to gather the empirical data and to determine what public policy should be.

 Writing for the dissent in a way that reminded me of Judge Harrell’s dissent on contributory negligence, Judge Adkins managed to do a little fact finding and math on her own, nothing that “an average of 220 people died annually as a result of impaired driving-related crashes on Maryland roads . . . .
 This equates to 18 deaths a month or a death every 40 hours” and that 40% of the accident in this state are caused by drunk drivers.